Caleb S.

 Common Uncountable Nouns

-Here are some examples of uncountable common nouns and how to use them:
+Here are some examples of common nouns that are uncountable and how to use them:

 • Advice: "She gave me some good advice."
 "Advice" is an abstract concept and cannot be counted individually.